 EMPLOYEE SELF-IDENTIFICATION DISCLOSURE

 In an effort to ensure that all employees that need reasonable accommodations in fact receive them, the University periodically gives currently employed disabled persons, including disabled veterans, with an opportunity to identify themselves such as.
-The EEO/AA Office is requesting that employees complete the Voluntary Employee Self-Identification Disclosure Form.
+The OEI is requesting that employees complete the Voluntary Employee Self-Identification Disclosure Form.
 Please note that employees are not required to complete the form.

 There are several ways to submit your form once completed.
-Completed forms can be brought directly to the EEO/AA Office located in Suite 260 of the McWherter Administration Building.
-You also have the option of submitting the form to our office via Campus Mail at Box Number 9592, by fax to 615-963-7463, or you can send the form by e-mail to firstname.lastname@example.org or email@example.com.
+Completed forms can be brought directly to the OEI located in Suite 260 of the McWherter Administration Building.
+You also have the option of submitting the form to our office via Campus Mail at Box Number 9592, by fax to 615-963-7463, or you can send the form by e-mail to email@example.com or firstname.lastname@example.org.

 At TSU, we strive to maintain a workplace and educational environment that is welcoming for everyone.
 Sensitivity toward people with disabilities makes good business sense.
 When supervisors and co-workers use disability etiquette, employees with disabilities feel more comfortable and work more productively.
 Read more about best practices when working with individuals with disabilities.